About H.E. Bates

 Film tv radio img 1

-1945: Has an operation and is free from abdominal pain for the first time in over 10 years.
+1945: Has an operation to resolve a duodenal diverticulum and is free from abdominal pain for the first time in his adult life.

 Makes the first of many trips to France and Switzerland, with Madge driving,